 Attention is an act of will

 Last but not least, attention is an act of will.
 A child must be willing to learn and be taught.
-If the child is unmotivated and unwilling to learn, no learning or very little learning will take place.
+If the child is unmotivated and unwilling to learn, no learning or very little learning will occur.
 The quote by motivational speaker Zig Ziglar is apt: